 He lists five reasons but really there are no good reasons because healthy churches grow.
 Arn writes, “God wants your church to grow.
 He created it to grow.
 Sometimes it’s just a matter of finding out why it’s not growing, and removing those obstacles.”

-In last week’s blog we dealt with the first two of his five reasons: Growth-restricting obstacle #1: The Pastor.
+In last week’s blog we dealt with the first two of his five growth restricting obstacles:

 “Growing churches start with the issues and concerns of the people in their community, and then relate the gospel to those points of need.
 Stagnant churches are seen by the un-churched as having an irrelevant message to their life.”